 What I really liked about the Royal Malta Golf Club was that every hole was unique.
 Also, the greens in general were quite fast so you had to really dial in your short-game.
 I haven’t played in a while but my wedge was either red-hot or ice-cold; what else is new?

 I’d say the back 9 is easier than the front but I still scored better on the front with a 43.
 That said, if you’re paying to play, score is secondary to the time you have.
 When you’re strolling a quality course, the whole world melts away and that’s why you play.
 Make a few great swings and score well?
 That’s a bonus.

-After the 18 was finished myself and my friend from Germany whom I played the whole round with went for the 19th hole as it’s the only civilized thing to do.
-We were also joined by a gregarious French gent who sailed here on a yacht and was excited that there was a golf course on this small island.
-We drank cold beers while discussing the course, the world and life.
-Golf is one of those games that reminds me a lot about life; it’s not about the destination or the outcome but the journey.
+After the 18 was finished myself and my friend from Germany went for the 19th hole.
+One must as it’s the only civilized thing to do.
+We were also joined by a gregarious French gent who sailed here on a yacht.
+He was excited that there was a golf course on this small island.
+Golf is one of those games that reminds you a lot about life.
+It’s not about the destination or the outcome but the journey.

 Later this evening, went to La Mere for dinner then Paceville to indulge in the island’s nightlife but more on that later…

 This post was made possible as a result of the Blog Island Malta campaign which was created and managed by iambassador in partnership with the Malta Tourism Authority and the support of Air Malta.
 As always, I’d like to thank them for putting this initiative together and including Stop Having a Boring Life in the action; obviously all opinions are my own.